HirotheChamp/HirotheChamp/README.md

 - 🌱 I’m currently learning different react libraries.
 - 👯 I’m looking to collaborate on projects with other eager developers.
 - 💬 Ask me about projects, ideas, food, anything!
-- ⚡ Fun fact: I can use my left and right hand in various scenarios.
+- ⚡ Fun fact: I have never surfed before.